fedarko/pyfastg/README.md

 pip install pyfastg
 ```

+pyfastg's only dependency (which should be installed automatically with
+the above command) is [NetworkX](https://networkx.github.io).

+As of writing, pyfastg supports all Python versions ≥ 3.6. pyfastg might be able to work with earlier versions of Python, but we do not explicitly test against these.

 ### Quick Example
 The second line (which points to one of pyfastg's test assembly graphs)
 assumes that you're located in the root directory of the pyfastg repo.